-After essentially reinventing Bentley following its introduction in 2002, the Continental GT has become something of an icon among high-end super luxury coupes.
-The GT is offered with an Audi-derived 4.8-liter V8 and a 6.0-liter W12, and each engine is available in two power tunes.
+After essentially reinventing Bentley when it was introduced in 2002, the Continental GT has become something of an icon among high-end super luxury coupes.
+The GT is offered with an Audi-derived 4.0-liter V8 and a 6.0-liter W12, and each engine is available in two power tunes.
 A convertible dubbed GTC is offered for buyers who prefer a droptop.

 The twin-turbocharged V8 engine promises much improved fuel economy while retaining most of the 12-cylinder's power.
 The eight-cylinder sends 500 horsepower and 487 lb-ft. of torque to all four wheels via an eight-speed automatic transmission, enough to send the heavy coupe from zero to 60 mph in 4.6 seconds and on to a top speed of over 180 mph.
 Fuel economy comes in at 15 city, 24 highway miles per gallon.

 Although the V8-equipped Continental GT is technically the range's entry-level vehicle, Bentley isn't treating it as such.
 V8 models come fitted with a unique black gloss matrix grille with chrome frame and center bar, a red enamel Bentley 'B' badge, and a black matrix three-segment lower front bumper divided by distinctive body-color strakes.
 Out back, the car gets unique chromed 'figure eight' exhaust tailpipes, a dark lower valance and a red enamel 'B' trunklid badge.